Minecraftian14/calang/README.md

   COMPT IN $A $X1 |.|
 ```
 No other change is required.

+In some sense, a program is as pure as it works on encapsulated data.
+This means that if every object in a Calang program are detached from a state, then
+a Calang program becomes a pure function from its inputs, to its outputs; and this pure function
+may (or not) declare additional variables for computation purposes.
+(`PRINT` doesn't count in this picture).

 The following example shows how a program can call the above, named `subprog`,
 by using the `CALL` statement and the `>>`, `<<` binding operators: